G4S leads FTSE 100 to eighth straight day of gains

-G4S rose 3.5 percent, a top riser, after a newswire report that British private equity group Charterhouse Capital Partners was considering a 1 billion pound ($1.6 billion) offer for G4S's cash solutions business.
+G4S rose 3.7 percent after a newswire report that British private equity group Charterhouse Capital Partners was considering a 1 billion pound ($1.6 billion) offer for G4S's cash solutions business.

 The index extended gains in the afternoon after U.S. data showing slowing house sales, supporting the view that the market anticipates continued easy monetary policy to counteract recent economic uncertainty.